rimasu/fern-kt/README.md

 # Friendly Resource Notation (FERN)
-A generic, generic structured, weakly typed value exchange stucture.
+A generic, generic structured, weakly typed value exchange structure.

 [![Build Status](https://travis-ci.org/rimasu/fern-kt.png?branch=master)](https://travis-ci.org/rimasu/node)

 This projects has three main components
-1. A generic weakly typed tree structure, designed to support easy configuration of application components.
+1. A types that contains the format independent, tree structure
-2. A standard decoder that can read a the very simple and flexible FERN
+2. A standard decoder that can read FERN (see below for examples)
 3. A jackson decoder that can read convention JSON

 License: MIT